Antoine-Villiere/JacQues/README.md

 # JacQues: Your AI Assistant

-JacQues is a cutting-edge AI agent designed to revolutionize the way you interact with information and complete tasks.
-Developed as a solo project, JacQues aims to offers a seamless and intuitive experience for users across various domains.
+**𝐉𝐚𝐜𝐐𝐮𝐞𝐬** is an AI agent web app designed to retrieve information and complete tasks, offering a seamless and intuitive experience across various domains.

 ![JacQues AI Assistant](assets/Ai.png)